billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 ## AI Does Not "Make Everyone a Technical Founder Now"

-One place I would push back a bit is the role AI is going to play here.
+One place I would push back is the role AI is going to play here.

 I use Copilot and Codex every day, so I'm probably more bullish on AI than most engineers.

-But I don't think AI changes the fundamental economics for a non-technical founder.
+But AI doesn't change the fundamental economics for a non-technical founder.

 It dramatically increases the productivity of experienced engineers.